Burch’s Exquisite Equine Wax Seal

 An intaglio of noble bearing, by an engraver of impeccable pedigree, signifying courage and durability.

-Or as Emma say, it’s an absolute banger!
+Or as Emma says, it’s an absolute banger!

 Additional information